biomedicalinformaticsgroup/Sargasso/docs/pipeline.md

 Makefile
 --------

-The *Sargasso* pipline is invoked through execution of its main Python script, ``species_separator``.
+The *Sargasso* pipeline is invoked through execution of its main Python script, ``species_separator``.
 This writes a Makefile with targets corresponding to all stages of the pipeline, namely:

 * building or linking to [``STAR``](references.md) indices
 * collating raw reads files